opf-labs/jhove2/README.txt

 Or, more reductively, What? and So What?

 The JHOVE2 project is funded by the Library of Congress under its National Digital Information Infrastructure Preservation Program.

+All JHOVE2 software deliverables are available under the terms of the open source BSD license.